Flink Cookbook¶

 )

-Duplicates may still occur on the Sink side, as it is linked to the type of connector used and its configuration.
+Duplicates may still occur on the Sink side of the pipeline, as it is linked to the type of connector used and its configuration, for example reading un-committed offset.

 Change Data Capture¶